 Research and Higher Education Assistant

 Francine Peyroux obtained a Master’s degree in Geography at the Université Paris 1 Panthéon-Sorbonne in the area of emerging and developing countries.
 After being a teaching assistant in a Kent Grammar School, she joined the French Embassy as Research and Higher Education Assistant where she manages the Entente Cordiale Scholarship Scheme among other things.

 Mrs Maryvonne DELORME

-Maryvonne works for the French Embassy since 1998 and joined the Science and Technology Department in 2000.
+Maryvonne works for the French Embassy since 1998 and joined the Higher Education, Research and Innovation Department in 2000.
 She is in charge of the reception, intendance and CNRS missions